 In addition to the Reviews, several anomalies were identified as being incorrectly identified on planning scheme maps and require fixing.
 They are detailed below:

 HO49 – 385 Eltham-Yarra Glen Road, Kangaroo Ground: The curtilage is proposed to extend to the property title boundary.
-The new extent covers the National Trust Tree Arborist Report.
+The new extent covers the rest of the Kangaroo Ground Reserve and the Kangaroo Ground Tower Car Park.

 HO50 – 425 Eltham-Yarra Glen Road, Kangaroo Ground: The heritage citation for this address clearly outlines the elements of the significant place that should be protected which does not align with the current HO50 curtilage.